abbra/freeipa/doc/designs/external-idp/idp-api.md

 Kerberos principal and the OAuth 2.0 resource owner.
 When `openid` OAuth 2.0 scope is used, this typically maps to `sub` value.
-Since there are no ways to pull this value for all users in advance, pre-populated IdP templates set OAuth 2.0 scopes to include `email` and then use `email` to map IdP subject.
+Since there are no ways to pull this value for all users in advance, pre-populated IdP templates set OAuth 2.0 scopes to include `email` and then use `email` to map IdP subject where possible.
 There are some well-known IdPs which allow reuse of user accounts and emails, this applies to both Github and Gitlab.
-Since Gitlab does not support OAuth 2.0 Device authorization grant flow, it is not an issue in itself.
+Since Gitlab does not support OAuth 2.0 Device authorization grant flow, it is not an issue in itself for this project.
 However, for Github it is known that user accounts can be recycled after their removal.
 In this case we would recommend to use internal Github identifier instead.

 ## Upgrade and backward compatibility